jcoconnor/streamdeck-obs-plus/uk.org.moiraparish.obs.sdPlugin/js/State-Of-Play.md

+So - when we move to Live on the Slide preview - need to cancel OBS.preview.slideBasescene

 So - on Live - how to we drop the disarmed slide completely - when it goes out of range..... ?